 - UNHCR provides assistance to meet the basic needs of the refugee population in the Camp through regular distributions and targeted assistance in line with identified needs.
 Although most of the assistance is delivered in the form of cash, UNHCR provides core relief items (CRIs), such as blankets, cooking utensils, plastic sheets, ground mats, mattresses, jerry cans, and buckets, based on individual assessments and to new arrivals to Zaatari Camp.
 The transition from in-kind towards cash assistance is the current objective, as it is the most dignified and empowering way of delivering assistance and fostering local markets. - Cash for cooking gas is provided to the entire camp population regularly throughout the year, and cash for heating gas is provided during winter.
-The amount of cash depends on family size. - Since January 2019, a new modality for baby diapers has been implemented.
+The amount of cash depends on family size. - Since January 2019, UNHCR has monetized Core Relief Items, including baby diapers.
 Families with children under two years receive 20.25 Jordanian Dinar per child to cover the needs for three months.
-As of October 2019, the sanitary napkins distribution has changed from in-kind assistance into direct cash assistance.
+As of October

+2019, the sanitary napkins distribution has changed from in-kind to direct cash assistance.
 Females between 12 and 50 years old receive 3.5 Jordanian Dinar to cover the need for sanitary napkins for three months.